 Click on chart for larger image.

 The source for this data is the US Census Bureau’s LEHD program and its Quarterly Workforce Indicators, which blend demographic information with industry statistics.
-1 These figures are current as of the first quarter 2010.
+[1.
+Data for three states — Connecticut, Massachusetts, New Hampshire — and the District of Columbia were not available at the time of the analysis through the LEHD program.]
+These figures are current as of the first quarter 2010.

 Here are a few other takeaways from the tables below: